 This is the city of the poet Ovid, rich in history and traditional products like ‘confetti’ (almond coated sweets ), currently exported all around the world.

 This lovely ancient village, where the time seems to stop.
 Scanno was named as the photographers’ town for the international appeal it has been receiving.

 Don’t miss the Scanno’s lake with its heart shape, and to reach the photo spot you have to walk on the ‘love path’…walking through untouched nature habited by bears, wolfs, deers and other loving animals.

 Another example of a medieval village, also in the network of ‘one of the most beautiful villages of Italy’.
 Protected by the Sagittario gorges with an impressive view of nature and other historic treasures to be discovered.

 A medieval hamlet situated in the heart of the Majella National Park.
-Famous for its sulphurous’ springs, has one of the most exclusive thermal baths of Abruzzo.
-Great for relaxing and romantic moments.
+Famous for its sulphurous’ springs: here you can find one of the most exclusive thermal baths of Abruzzo.
+Highly recommended for relaxing and romantic moments.

-Among the ‘one of the most beautiful towns of Italy’ network.
-Don’t miss to walk around the alleys, visit the ‘Castello’ and admire its architectural beauties
+Amongst the ‘one of the most beautiful towns of Italy’ network.
+Don’t miss walking around the alleys, visit the ‘Castello’, and admire its architectural beauties.

 - Rome Fiumicino or Ciampino airports for other international flights, which can be reached by car or direct bus lines.

 If you are looking for organising a trip to Abruzzo, please do not hesitate to get in contact with us.